Haiti's first election in four years marred by sporadic violence

 PORT-AU-PRINCE, Haiti Haitians voted Sunday for the first time in four years in a test of stability for an impoverished country continually rocked by political turmoil.

-Men armed with rocks and bottles attacked polling stations in the capital of Port-au-Prince and two dozen voting centres around the country were forced to close due to violence, according to officials.
+Men armed with rocks and bottles attacked polling stations in the capital of Port-au-Prince and about 50 of 1,500 voting centres around the country were "affected" by a mixture of violence and bureaucratic problems, according to Haiti's official Electoral Council.

+The council's head, Pierre-Louis Opont, did not elaborate and said it was too early to know how many ballots were impacted.

 Voting was extended two hours at some polling stations that opened late or were forced to suspend voting.